-Get connected for a healthy plus size pregnancy
+Get advice for a healthy plus-size pregnancy

 You are probable not the first one to be a plus size and pregnant, and you will not be the last.
 Find other women in the same situation as you and those who have been, as they are the best to talk to and can give plenty of helpful tips, such as where to buy plus-sized maternity clothes as it can be pretty elusive, and support.

-Know your risks for a healthy plus size pregnancy
+Know your risks for a healthy plus-size pregnancy

 Apart from the two notorious ones, preeclampsia and gestation diabetes, you are also at risk of certain complications, being pregnant and overweight.

 You are at more risk of preterm labor, miscarriage, high blood pressure, postpartum pneumonia, postpartum hemorrhage, certain birth defects, having an overweight baby, postpartum blood clots, a baby getting stuck while on the way out, postpartum depression, having a c-section and c-section wound infection.